bernedom/bernedom.github.io/_posts/2026-01-16-encryption-at-rest.md

 Another concern is that the provisioning code is still present in the initramfs even after the device has been provisioned.
 An attacker who gains access to the device could potentially exploit vulnerabilities in the provisioning code to compromise the security of the encrypted root filesystem.
 To mitigate this risk, it is advisable to implement a mechanism to disable or remove the provisioning code from the initramfs after the first successful boot and provisioning process.
 If your device supports update mechanisms, you could push an updated initramfs without the provisioning code after the first boot.

-However desipte these considerations, implementing encryption at rest using LUKS on embedded Linux devices based on the Raspberry Pi Compute Module 4 with the Yocto Project provides a robust solution for protecting sensitive data and will make exploiting the device significantly harder, even if an attacker has physical access.
+Despite these considerations, implementing encryption at rest using LUKS on embedded Linux devices based on the Raspberry Pi Compute Module 4 with the yocto Project provides a robust solution for protecting sensitive data and will make exploiting the device significantly harder, even if an attacker has physical access.